 Welcome to the Department!

 Orientation is an opportunity for new full-time graduate students to become acquainted with the Homewood campus, services and policies, departments and colleagues.
-Prior to the start of the fall semester, graduate students are expected to attend both departmental and division-wide orientations which are planned to be held remotely in August, 2020.
+Prior to the start of the fall semester, graduate students are expected to attend both departmental and division-wide orientations which are planned to be held in late August.
+You will be notified separately.

-All incoming WSE graduate students will be sent access and requirement information about the required online orientation.
+All incoming WSE graduate students will be sent access and requirement information about the required orientation.

 There is a mandatory Academic Ethics module and quiz embedded in the online orientation which is part of every graduate student’s degree requirements and must be completed with a passing grade.
 You will see the course EN.500.603 added to your SIS enrollments; do not drop this course!

 - Review the entire New Graduate Student Information and Graduate Registration for answers to many of your questions and to familiarize yourself with the registration process.

 - The Whiting School of Engineering (WSE) mandates a credit minimum for graduate full-time status: